gdbooks/3DCollisions/Chapter1/sphere.md

 }
 ```

+## On Your Own

+Implement a sphere class.
+Feel free to use the above code as a guide, or come up with your own implementeation.

 ### Sample / Unit Test

 This sample is short and simple, it makes a new sphere at origin, configures some render settings and draws the sphere.
 There is an image of what it's supposed to look like after the code.